Salil-1012/Final_Project_EDA/README.md

 character of a consumer.
 Found that the Grade between C and G has more defaults.

 -Debt-to-Income(dti) and Revolving Utilization(revol_util) can used to measure the capacity of a consumer like how much credit is being used compared with how much credit is available.

-Found that the DTI > 15 and Revol_Util > 50% has more number of defaults.
+-Open_acc and Home_Ownership  Found that the Open_acc < 5 and Home_Ownership as RENT has

--Open_acc and Home_Ownership can be used to determine the collateral of a consumer which can be used as security for repayment of a loan.
-Found that the Open_acc < 5 and Home_Ownership as RENT has more defaults.
+more defaults.